BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 producing outcomes does not introduce a systematic bias, for example:
-i. if tables of random numbers are used, they should be sufficiently long to support a large number of games without repeating ii. the method should represent game probabilities accurately, ie it should not produce a higher than expected proportion of winning outcomes.
+i. if tables of random numbers are used, they should be sufficiently long to support a large number of games without repeating ii. the method should represent game probabilities accurately, i.e. it should not produce a higher than expected proportion of winning outcomes.
 c.
 The prize distribution should accurately represent the play-for-money game.
 For example, where play-for-free games use virtual cash, the virtual cash payouts should be the same